nityamd/nityamd.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 ---
 layout: post
-title: "To paraphrase Tolstoy, “All happy PhD’s are alike; each unhappy PhD is unhappy in its own way."
+title: "To paraphrase Tolstoy, “All happy PhD’s are alike; each unhappy PhD is unhappy in its own way.""
 date: July 2nd 2018

 ---